richardxu96/Film-Analysis/README.md

 2. Expenses and Revenue to produce movie with population pyramid
 3. Length of movies with scatter plot
 4. Time of year movies released with bubble chart
+5. Location (global and domestic) where movies are shot with heat map
 - Look for technological impacts
   - Color, Sound, other camera improvements
   - Medium : VHS, DVD, Blu-Ray, streaming platforms